Maths at Hodge Hill Primary

 Mathematics is an interconnected subject in which pupils need to be able to move fluently between different mathematical ideas.
 The programmes of study are, by necessity, organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They should also apply their mathematical knowledge to science and other subjects.

 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

 At Hodge Hill, our maths curriculum is designed to provide children with the opportunity to expand upon and develop their mental maths skills, and prepare them for the wide variety of problem-solving opportunities that they will encounter in their lives.
-As a school, we have invested in the Numicon philosophy to support children with bridging the gap between abstract mathematical concepts and concrete representations that they can manipulate and draw up.
+As a school, we have invested in different practical resources to support children with bridging the gap between abstract mathematical concepts and concrete representations that they can manipulate and draw up.